seamusmac/spring-atmosphere-samples/README.md

 The following 2 samples are provided:

 1. spring-mvc-atmosphere-sample - Spring MVC project with [Atmosphere] servlet enabled.
-2. atmosphere-gwt-fe - GWT front end project to connect to project above.
+2. AtmosphereGWT - GWT front end project to connect to project above.

 Tested using Eclipse 3.7 (Indigo), Tomcat 7.0.30